 Vladimir Antipin, a Russian artist, created a trial version of the emblem.
 It was a vertically elongated rectangle, slightly widened at the top, resembling an irregular trapezoid.
 Inside, there were three letters – an abbreviation for the plant’s full name of those times (Volzhskiy Avtomobil’nyi Zavod).
 The abbreviation VAZ (VAZ) was thin, high, rounded, and written in Cyrillic.
 Tellingly, at the letter “A,” the crossbar was located very low.

 The appearance of two more prototypes of the modern logo dates back to this period.
-This is a graphic image of an ancient river and sea vessel, which forms the basis of the current name of a car brand: from the word “boat” – “lada.”
+This is a graphic image of an ancient river and sea vessel, which forms the basis of the current name of a car brand: from the word “boat”, “lada.”
 Varangians, Vikings, Egyptians, and other peoples used to swim on these.
 The boat was oar, so it glided silently and quickly through the water.
-And the Russian plant was originally built on the banks of the Volga, one of the largest rivers in Russia.
+And the Russian plant was originally built on the banks of the Volga, one of Russia’s largest rivers.
 Hence, such a parallel arose.

-On the first icon, proposed by the artist A. Dekalenkov, the boat is made in a single outline and has the shape of the Cyrillic letter “B.” The upper part is the sail; the middle part is the mast; the lower part is the ship.
-Then, the designer Yuriy Danilov improved his version, continuing the associative connection with the first letter of the plant’s name.
-He encrypted it in sails and a ship and negative space – in black background gaps.
-This version was later used as the official trademark mark and adorned the hood of cars.
-The artist also added a geometric shape in the form of a trapezoid or bell.
+On the first icon, proposed by the artist A. Dekalenkov, the boat is drawn in a single outline and shaped like the Cyrillic letter “B.” The upper part is the sail; the middle part is the mast; the lower part is the ship.
+Then the designer Yuriy Danilov improved his version, continuing the associative link to the first letter of the plant’s name.
+He encrypted it in sails, a ship, and negative space in black-background gaps.
+This version was later used as the official trademark and appeared on car hoods.
+The artist also added a geometric shape, a trapezoid or bell.

 1970 (first version)

-The first launch of the logo by Fiat was unsuccessful.
-The debut batch of emblems was defective because foreigners did not see the difference between the Russian “I” and the English “R,” mistakenly confusing them.
+Fiat’s first attempt to launch the logo was unsuccessful.
+The debut batch of emblems was defective because foreigners did not distinguish between the Russian “I” and the English “R,” mistakenly confusing them.
 As a result, the inscription “TOGLIATTI” under the rook was incorrect.
-For the rest, the developers almost did not interfere with the structure of the logo: they only finished painting it with a double white and black edging.
+For the rest, the developers almost did not interfere with the logo’s structure: they only added a double white-and-black edging.

 1970 (second version)

-The subsequent emblem came out with a revised inscription in Cyrillic – “TOGLIATTI.”
-The chopped structure of the outlines of the boat has remained the same.
+The subsequent emblem featured a revised Cyrillic inscription: “TOGLIATTI.”
+The boat’s outline and structure have remained the same.
 It is rendered in short and even strokes, as in the original drawing by Yuriy Danilov.

 1970 – 1974

-In this version, the designers completely removed the city’s name where the car brand is located.
+In this version, the designers completely removed the city’s name from the car brand’s location.
 All other elements have been retained.

 1974 – 1985